tnattawat/Portfolio/README.md

 * Build a predictive model with SparkML API
 * Save the model in the ML repository

-This project is part of IBM Digital Developer Conference 2020 on Data & AI.
+This project is part of my training at IBM Digital Developer Conference 2020 on Data & AI.

 # Skills & Certficates
 ## 1. DataCamp